beetbox/beets/docs/plugins/kodiupdate.rst

 =================

-The ``kodiupdate`` plugin lets you automatically update `Kodi`_'s music library whenever you change your beets library.
+The ``kodiupdate`` plugin lets you automatically update `Kodi`_'s music library whenever you change your beets library or, alternatively, every time a new album is imported.

 To use ``kodiupdate`` plugin, enable it in your configuration (see :ref:`using-plugins`).